microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Windows Terminal app, as well as the contents of the terminal buffers.
 A single window process may be in communication with multiple content processes - one per terminal instance.
-That means that each and every `TermControl` in a window process will be hosted in a seperate process.
+That means that each and every `TermControl` in a window process will be hosted in a separate process.

 The window process will be full of "thin" `TermControl`s - controls which are only the XAML layer and a WinRT object which is hosted by the content process.
-These thin `TermControl`s will recieve input, and have all the UI elements (including the `SwapChainPanel`) of the `TermControl` today, but the actual _rendering_ to the swap chain, and the handling of those inputs will be done by the content process.
+These thin `TermControl`s will receive input, and have all the UI elements (including the `SwapChainPanel`) of the `TermControl` today, but the actual _rendering_ to the swap chain, and the handling of those inputs will be done by the content process.